codacy/docs/docs/organizations/what-are-organizations.md

 ![Adding an organization](images/organization-add-menu.png)

 This opens the list of organizations on your Git providers.

-The organization with the same name as your Git provider username contains your personal repositories.
+!!! note The organization with the same name as your Git provider username contains your personal repositories.

 ![Adding an organization](images/organization-add.png)